codatio/codat-docs/docs/guides/bank-feeds-tutorial.md

 ### Create bank feeds bank accounts

-Now, use the [Create bank feed bank accounts](/bank-feeds-api#/operations/create-bank-feed) endpoint to add source bank accounts to Codat.
+Now, use the [Create bank feed bank accounts](/bank-feeds-api#/operations/create-bank-feed) endpoint to add your SMB's source bank accounts to Codat.
 These are the accounts the SMB user will be able to connect to QBO Bank Feeds.
 In the response, you will receive a list of created bank accounts.

 ```python
 req = operations.CreateBankFeedRequest(